-In the last ten years alone, she has spearheaded initiatives that have garnered over $100,000 in contributions to a variety of local, national, and global causes.
+Since 2002, she has spearheaded initiatives that have garnered over $100,000 in contributions to a variety of local, national, and global causes.
 This includes her 2006 “Pale is the new tanned” awareness swim from Alcatraz Prison to the shores of the San Francisco Bay which generated over $8,000 for the Canadian Melanoma Society and her 2014 running of the London Marathon which generated $17,000 for both Children with Cancer (UK) and Kolbi’s Cause.
 She is the founder of Will’s Harem, the all-women running group who ran the Halifax Marathon events in support of the William Dennis Chair in Pediatric Epilepsy Research.
-She is host of the annual Wine & Fleas collection drive, which has contributed thousands of pounds of supplies for animal rescue organizations North America-wide, and she is founder of TheFleasKnees tees, a line of tees dedicated to celebrating responsible pet guardianship.
+She is the past host of the annual Wine & Fleas collection drive, which contributed thousands of pounds of supplies for animal rescue organizations North America-wide, and she is founder of TheFleasKnees tees, a line of tees dedicated to celebrating responsible pet guardianship.
 She is the founder of Cupcake Christmas, which sees women in communications come together to hand out cupcakes to residents on Vancouver’s downtown eastside.
 And she is founder of The Bag Brigade, an initiative which ensures gently used purses stocked with supplies and essentials are handed out to women in need in Vancouver’s poorest neighbourhoods and women’s shelters.

 In 2015, Mary-Jo was thrilled to announce the launch of The Mary-Jo Dionne Productions Fund.
-Working in tandem with the good people of Vancity Community Foundation, Mary-Jo will donate 5% of all billing to grant-based initiatives which support local children living in poverty and local children fighting critical illness.
+Working in tandem with the good people of Vancity Community Foundation, Mary-Jo has launched The Millipede Project which is committed to getting 500 Vancouver-area kids-in-need a new pair of back-to-school shoes.

 In 2017, Mary-Jo was named a Vancouver “Difference Maker” by The Georgia Straight newspaper for her philanthropic contributions.